zedlopez/ifm/The Recipe Book.md

 Sometimes this can be done with good rules about the assumptions Inform should make.
 [Alpaca Farm] demonstrates a ``USE`` command, always a challenge because ``USE`` can mean very different actions with different items.

 There are also times when we need to ask the player for more information.
-[Apples] demonstrates how sensibly to use properties to disambiguate between similar objects, while [Walls and Noses] rephrases the disambiguation question when special objects are involved: examining one of the walls of the room will make the story ask "In which direction?" and ``EXAMINE NOSE`` will lead to "Whose nose do you mean, Frederica's, Betty's, Wilma's or your own?"
+[Apples] demonstrates how sensibly to use properties to disambiguate between similar objects, while [Walls and Noses] rephrases the disambiguation question when special objects are involved: examining one of the walls of the room will make the story ask ``In which direction?`` and ``EXAMINE NOSE`` will lead to ``Whose nose do you mean, Frederica's, Betty's, Wilma's or your own?``

-At other times, the player types something that is wrong in a predictable way: for instance, we might want to remove all the "with..." phrases from commands like
+At other times, the player types something that is wrong in a predictable way: for instance, we might want to remove all the ``WITH...`` phrases from commands like

 	> HIT DOOR WITH FIST
 	> KICK DRAGON WITH FOOT